 To enable the MPR, a MODE Register Set (MRS) command must be issued to MR3 Register with bit A2 = 1.
 Prior to issuing the MRS command, all banks must be in the idle state (all banks precharged and tRP met).
 Once the MPR is enabled, any subsequent RD or RDA commands will be redirected to the Multi Purpose Register.
 The resulting operation, when a RD or RDA command is issued, is defined by MR3 bits A[1:0] when the MPR is enabled as shown in table 11.
 When the MPR is enabled, only RD or RDA commands are allowed until a subsequent MRS command is issued with the MPR disabled (MR3 bit A2 = 0).
 Note that in MPR mode RDA has the same functionality as a READ command which means the auto precharge part of RDA is ignored.
 Power-Down mode, Self-Refresh and any other non-RD/RDA command is not allowed during MPR enable mode.
+The RESET function is supported during MPR enable mode.

-MR3 A[2] MR3 A[1:0] Function MPR MPR-Loc Ob Don't care (0b or 1b) Normal operation, no MPR transaction.
+MR3 A[2] MR3 A[1:0] Function MPR MPR-Loc 0b Normal operation, no MPR transaction.
 All subsequent Reads will come from DRAM array.
 All subsequent Write will go to DRAM array.
-1b Enable MPR mode, subsequent RD/RDA commands defined by MR3 A[1:0].
+1b See the table11 Enable MPR mode, subsequent RD/RDA commands defined by MR3 A[1:0].

-Table 19.
+Table 18.
 MPR MR3 Register Definition